 A blood transfusion may occur as part of your hospitalization.
 Or it may be done as an outpatient.
 This means you go home the same day.

 Blood is collected and stored in germ-free (sterile) bags.
 The bags are used once and then thrown away.

-Before blood is given to you, it is cross-matched with your own blood to make sure it is compatible.
+Before blood is given to you, it's cross-matched with your own blood to make sure it's compatible.

 The blood will be given through a needle or thin tube (catheter) placed in a vein.